isabella232/offer-decisioning.en/help/export-catalog/get-started-export.md

 # Get started with offer catalog export {#export-catalog}

-Offer Decisioning allows you to automatically export your offer catalog as Adobe Experience Platform datasets.
+Offer Decisioning allows you to automatically export your offer catalog to Adobe Experience Platform.

-The export creates one dataset for each object of your Offer Library:
+The export creates one dataset for each object of your Offer Library (see [Access exported datasets](../export-catalog/access-dataset.md)).
+It includes:

 * Personalized offers
 * Fallback offers
 * Placements
 * Offer activities

-Each time one of these objects is modified, a new export job is automatically executed to update the dataset.
+Each time one of these objects is modified in the Offer Library, a new export job is automatically executed to update the datasets.

 >[!NOTE]
 >